Types of Grass That Can Be Planted in Fall and Winter

 Tall fescue is a great place to start when considering which sod types to lay down this fall and winter.
 And it’s easy to see why.
 It’s drought tolerant, grows in lots of regions, looks fantastic in most landscapes and resists disease.
 Those aren’t the only benefits, though.

-“This type of autumn and winter grass is very low maintenance,” according to Pat Buckley, owner of Buckley Turf.
+“This type of autumn and winter grass is very low maintenance,” according to lawn expert Pat Buckley.
 “It likes full sun, but can also survive in shaded spots where other autumn types may not.”

 2 / 4